auth0/docs/articles/quickstart/webapp/aspnet-owin/_includes/_login.md

 Update the OpenID Connect middleware registration in your `Startup` class as follows:

-1. Set the `ResponseType` to `OpenIdConnectResponseType.CodeIdTokenToken`.
+1. Set the `ResponseType` to `OpenIdConnectResponseType.Code`.
 This will inform the OpenID Connect middleware to extract the Access Token and store it in the `ProtocolMessage`.
+1. Set `RedeemCode` to `true`.
 1. Handle the `RedirectToIdentityProvider` to check to an authentication request and add the `audience` parameter.
 1. Handle the `SecurityTokenValidated` to extract the ID Token and Access Token from the `ProtocolMessage` and store them as claims.